lucdew/rusoto-example/README.md

 I am just learning Rust so the code is not surely idiomatic Rust.

-Error management in my example is also not consistent
+Error management in my example is also not consistent.